SphericalSilver/Machine-Learning-Predictive-Modelling/README.md

 The `train_and_test` function was modified to accept a parameter k which controlled the type of cross validation that occured:

-1. When k = 0 , holdout validation will be performed, which is what the function already does.
+1. When k = 0 , holdout validation was be performed, which is what the function did by default.
-2. When k is 1, simple cross validation is performed, and then the rmse will be returned.
+2. When k = 1, simple cross validation (first time with train and test sets, second time with them swapped) was performed, and then the avg rmse was returned.
-3. When k > 1, k-fold cross validation will be performed using k number of folds.
+3. When k > 1, k-fold cross validation was performed using k number of folds.